Learning Development.solutions

 ├── bridge.js # SCORM API wrapper — talks to the LMS

-The LLM call doesn't.
-SCORM was designed for self-contained packages, but a 2GB language model isn't going in a .zip.
-The pattern that works:
+The LLM call doesn't live in the package.
+SCORM was designed for self-contained content, but a language model isn't going in a .zip.
+What happens at runtime:

-This means the SCORM package needs network egress to your LLM provider.
-Most enterprise LMSes allow this by default for HTTPS to a whitelisted hostname.
-If yours doesn't, the workaround is a thin proxy in your own infrastructure.
+This means the SCORM package needs network egress to the LLM hostname you specify.
+Most enterprise LMSes allow HTTPS to a whitelisted hostname by default.
+If yours doesn't, your IT team operates a thin proxy in your own infrastructure — a one-day engagement on their end, no new external vendor.

 The scoring rubric is the entire build

 The hard part is not the API.
-The hard part is making the AI score consistently across learners against criteria a human manager would agree with.
+The hard part is making AI scoring consistent across learners against criteria a human manager would agree with.
+Audit-defensible scoring is what makes this acceptable to your compliance team and your legal counsel.

-A well-built scoring rubric for a 20-minute sales-objection simulation is 600-1200 words.
-It takes day 1 of the build to draft and day 5 to calibrate against actual learner runs.
+A well-built scoring rubric for a 20-minute simulation runs 600-1200 words.
+Day 1 to draft it, day 5 to calibrate against actual learner runs, day 10 to lock for delivery.

 1. Manager assigns "Difficult Customer Conversation" to a new hire in Cornerstone.

 2. New hire clicks the module.
-Cornerstone launches the SCORM package in an iframe.
+Cornerstone launches the SCORM package in an iframe — the same iframe as every other module in your catalog.

 3. The simulation loads.
 New hire is told: "You're talking to a customer named Maria.
 She's frustrated.
 Your job: de-escalate and find a path forward."

 4. Multi-turn conversation happens.
-AI persona pushes back, asks hard questions, sometimes shifts tone unexpectedly.
+AI persona pushes back, asks hard questions, sometimes shifts tone.

 6. SCORM bridge reports the score to Cornerstone.
 Manager sees it on their dashboard within 30 seconds.

 No new platform.
 No new login.
-No new vendor in the procurement queue.
+No new vendor in your procurement queue.
+Same LMS experience your learners already know.